 We also really like the Fitbit Charge HR ($149.95), which offers many of the same features, but is only splash-proof.
 Fitbit also has the widest range of trackers available, which is why we also prepared a Which Fitbit is Right for You guide.

 Those on a budget should consider trackers like the Jawbone Up Move ($49.99), which tracks your activity but displays your progress on a smartphone app rather than an built-in display.

 If you're willing to spend $200 or more, other fitness trackers have special features such as GPS (great for runners who want to know their pace and distance) and smartphone notifications (texts, emails and more).
 We've also evaluated the latest running watches.

 To help you select the right fitness trackers for your needs, we’ve evaluated all of the latest models based on design, performance and ease of use.
 Here are our top picks—both high-end and budget—for each category.

 For each new fitness tracker, we evaluate its hardware design and comfort.
 You need to be able to wear the device all day.
 We also evaluate the features, including movement detection (such as step counting and sleep monitoring), distance calculations and when applicable, heart rate and GPS accuracy.
-Lastly, we test how well the device pairs with its companion app, and evaluate the experience of using the two together.
+We test how well the device pairs with its companion app, and evaluate the experience of using the two together.
 We also look to see what features the device's app supports, such as coaching and diet tracking, and if it can sync data with third-party apps, such as MyFitnessPal.
 Lastly, we wear the device for several days to a week to test the manufacturer's battery life claims.

 |Related Buying Guides:|